The Europeans (1979 film): Plot

 The Wentworths are a prosperous family living in an estate in a suburb of Boston in the 1850s.
 The family consists of the dour father, Mr. Wentworth, and his three adult children: Gertrude, Charlotte, and Clifford.
 Their quiet existence is shaken by the unexpected arrival of almost forgotten relatives from Europe.
 The Europeans are Felix Young and his older sister Eugenia Münster who are cultured, witty and broke.
 Felix is interested in painting while Eugenia, sophisticated and alluring, is a baroness as the morganatic wife of a minor German prince.

-On his arrival at the Wentworths' state, Felix first meets Gertrude, the nonconformist Wentworths daughter, who is shirking attendance at church and reading romantic literature instead.
+On his arrival at the Wentworths' state, Felix first meets Gertrude, the nonconformist Wentworth daughter, who is shirking attendance at church and reading romantic literature instead.
 After introducing himself, he stays over for dinner while she is soon intrigued and enchanted by her cousin.
 The next day Eugenia pays them a visit and meets not only the four Wentworths but also Robert Acton and his sister Lizzie who are the Wentworths' cousins by another side of their family.
-Eugenia drops backhanded compliments to the befuddled silence of the modest, upright Wentworths.
-Robert and his sister are more cautious and suspicious of Eugenias's intentions.
+Eugenia drops backhanded compliments to the befuddled silence of the modest, straightlaced Wentworths.
+Robert and his sister are cautious and suspicious of Eugenia’s intentions.
 After Felix and Eugenia have left, the family debates what to do.
 Since they are relatives, Mr. Wentworth puts them up in a neighboring cottage on his property.
 Felix installs his art studio there and suggests making a portrait of his uncle.
-Mr. Wentworth declines, but Felix takes on painting Gertrude instead.
+Mr. Wentworth declines, but Felix continues to paint Gertrude.
 Felix wonders why his American relatives seem so little concerned for the pleasures of life, living by strict standards, seeming not to think of their own individual happiness.